blockchaingate/kblib/kblib.md

 ### kanban.getUncleCount
 ```
-kanbanwebapi.kanban.getUncleCount(blockHashOrNumber)
+kanbanwebapi.kanban.getUncleCount(blockHashOrBlockNumber)
 ```
 Returns then number of uncles for a given block.
 #### Parameters
- - <b>blockHashOrNumber</b> - String|Number - The hash or block number.
+ - <b>blockHashOrBlockNumber</b> - String|Number - The hash or block number.
 Or the string "genesis", "latest" or "pending" as in the default block parameter.
 If left blank, this method will not default to anything.

 #### Return Type
  - Number : The chosen block's uncle count